 UNESCO and Other Resources on SDG Integration in Higher Education

 Community Science Collaboratory (official press release forthcoming): This project is a collaborative effort to design a sustainable model for long-term community science initiatives in Metropolitan Atlanta and link globally to build partnerships with like initiatives through the Global RCE Network—Regional Centers of Expertise (RCE) on Education for Sustainable Development.
 This initiative brings together six colleges/universities that are part of the RCE Greater Atlanta, six community-based organizations in Georgia, and two Global RCE Partners— the highly successful citizen science collaborations of the KwaZulu-Natal and Saskatchewan RCEs--to co-design ways to collaborate more effectively.
 This one-year project will result in a detailed plan and a major funding proposal to support a sustainable infrastructure for global collaborative science—the Community Science Collaboratory for the U.N.
 Sustainable Development Goals (SDGs).

 Lead: Sebnem Ozkan, email@example.com; Mona Ray, Mona.Ray@morehouse.edu

-This year's Symposium will take place from April 20-23, 2021.
-This annual SYmposium features a day-long track or panels presented by RCE HELC, including a youth panel.
-For further information and to register, please visit the Symposium Webpage.
+This annual Symposium will takes place in April and features a day-long track or panels presented by RCE HELC, including a youth panel.
+For further information please visit the Symposium Webpage.